tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common_prep/prep.md

 {% enddocs %}

-{% docs has_gitlab_standard_context %}

-A flag to indicate if the event has additional information in the context field related to `gitlab_standard`.
-This context is defined in the Gitlab [iglu project](https://gitlab.com/gitlab-org/iglu/-/tree/master/public/schemas/com.gitlab)

-{% enddocs %}

 {% docs has_email_campaigns_context %}

 A flag to indicate if the event has additional information in the context field related to `email_campaigns`.
-This context is defined in the Gitlab [iglu project](https://gitlab.com/gitlab-org/iglu/-/tree/master/public/schemas/com.gitlab)

-{% enddocs %}

-{% docs has_gitlab_service_ping_context %}

-A flag to indicate if the event has additional information in the context field related to `gitlab_service_ping`.
 This context is defined in the Gitlab [iglu project](https://gitlab.com/gitlab-org/iglu/-/tree/master/public/schemas/com.gitlab)

 {% enddocs %}